1,000+ Opportunities

 Save a search for “Massachusetts Department of Conservation and Recreation” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Massachusetts municipalities with populations of 35,000+ or any city with an authorized park/recreation commission.
+Search similar grants →According to the current listing, eligibility includes: Massachusetts municipalities with populations of 35,000+ or any city with an authorized park/recreation commission.
 All applicants must have a current Open Space and Recreation Plan.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is July 9, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Parkland Acquisitions and Renovations for Communities (PARC) Grant Program are due July 9, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Partnership Matching Funds Program is a grant from the Massachusetts Department of Conservation and Recreation (DCR) that funds urban and community forestry projects through matching grants offered to municipalities and nonprofit groups throughout Massachusetts.
 The program supports the professional management, planting, protection, and maintenance of public tree resources in partnership with residents and community institutions.
 Standard grants offer a 50-50 match, while projects serving environmental justice neighborhoods qualify for a 75-25 Commonwealth-funded match.
 Grants range from $1,000 to $25,000.
 Eligible applicants include municipalities and nonprofit organizations of all sizes across Massachusetts communities.